-Saraswati is the Hindu goddess of knowledge, music, art, wisdom, learning, speech, and the Saraswati river.
-She is also known by other names such as Brahmani (power of Brahma), Brahmi (goddess of sciences), Bharadi (goddess of history), and Vagdevi (goddess of speech).
+She is also known by other names such as Brahmani (power of Brahma), Brahmi (goddess of sciences), and Bharadi (goddess of history).
+Devi Saraswati is also known as the mother of the Vedas(sacred Hindu texts).

-Saraswati has remained an important goddess from the Vedic period to the modern period of Hindu religion and traditions.
-Originally, she was referred to as the Saraswati River in Rigveda.
-According to the Rigveda, she is the best of mothers, rivers, and goddesses.
+Devi Saraswati has remained an important Goddess from the Vedic period to the modern period of Hindu religion and traditions.
+Originally, she was referred to as the Saraswati River in the Rigveda.
+According to the Rigveda, she is the best of mothers, rivers, and Goddesses.

 She is celebrated as a feminine deity of the healing and purifying powers of abundant, flowing water.
 She is also sometimes associated with rhetoric, eloquence, creative work, and anything whose flow purifies the essence of self.